DungMinhDao/Reset1010AI_TheFutureDev/README.md

   Employees are facing issues in searching for suitable courses and building individualized learning paths, as well as creating a system where employees can track their skills and career goals.

 ## Solution
-  Our solution is an integrated platform, with automatic courses suggestion and learning paths construction from a wide variety of available and trusted sources, as well as a way to track the employees’ career development path and skills needed to achieve career goals.
+ - Our solution is an integrated platform, with automatic courses suggestion and learning paths construction from a wide variety of available and trusted sources, as well as a way to track the employees’ career development path and skills needed to achieve career goals.
-  The system automatically suggests learning pathways based on existing skills, specialized skills needed to develop, and personal targets.
-And here is our demo for the AI system that we have built in the last two days
+ -The system automatically suggests learning pathways based on existing skills, specialized skills needed to develop, and personal targets.

 ## AI features
+Here is our demo for the AI system that we have built in the last two days

 ### Main structure
 ![Untitled Document (4)](https://user-images.githubusercontent.com/52401767/99893169-6a584200-2caf-11eb-90d8-0c6e1d5fb60f.png)